MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.it-IT/Skype/SfbOnline/skype-for-business-and-microsoft-teams-add-on-licensing/assign-skype-for-business-and-microsoft-teams-licenses.md

 ### <a name="what-you-need-to-know-before-assigning-communications-credits-licenses"></a>Ecco cosa devi sapere prima di assegnare le licenze per i Crediti comunicazioni

-- **I clienti Enterprise E5**: anche se gli utenti vengono assegnati licenze E5 Enterprise, è comunque consigliabile che assegnare loro le licenze **Crediti Communications** .
+- **Clienti Enterprise E5**: anche se agli utenti sono assegnate licenze Enterprise E5, è comunque consigliabile assegnare loro licenze per i **crediti per comunicazioni** .

 - **Next steps**: After you assign these licenses, you will need to get your phone numbers for your organization, and then assign those numbers to the people in your organization.
 For step-by-step instructions, see [Set up Calling Plans](/microsoftteams/set-up-calling-plans).